zakinder/UVM-TITLE-BOOK/README.md

         Jewish And Hinduism Done Exept Krishna and BigSmall Or G Or Gs or gs Final After SA611982HuMan From Earth At PrivateLevel.
 In UnseenTheMostHistroyOne GoesWith SA611982HuMan But Unable To Locate AllKnowerOfAll.

-ByTheWaySay SA611982 SALAM Where "L" ALsoMeanHeartSide From ##Kind
+ByTheWaySay SA611982 SALAM Where "L" ALsoMeanHeartSide From ##Kind pleasure meaning Please ForGive Right Not Until Change Humans TheMeaning To Please ForGive Right But Also WithThat NextCheck Single Glitch No FilterAnyMore
+SimplyTagThatWordInAllHumansNotToSay[OnWardsForbiddenWord[Pleasure]]